 Note: All polishing/lapping sheets for stainless steel ferrules are sold in packages of 10.

-In order to hold the fiber connector securely and to maintain the proper angle, a Manual Fiber Polishing Puck is used.
-The puck makes it easier to hold the connector against the polishing film and ensures an even polish.
+In order to hold the fiber connector securely and to maintain the proper angle, a Manual Fiber Polishing Puck can be used.
+The puck makes easier holding the connector against the polishing film and ensures an even polish.
 We offer polishing discs for six different connector types.
 Please note that discs are specific to the type of connector and are not interchangeable.
+Please verify connector type and size prior to purchase.

 FC/PC and SC/PC Connector Polishing Disc